Sales Interview Questions

 Are they capable of doing the job?

-This is probably one of the most obvious sales interview questions, but there are nuances you should consider instead of sticking to a blanket “yes” or “no.” An individual should meet your basic requirements for the role – approachable, well-dressed and intelligent – but keep an open mind when looking at résumés and interviewing.
-A person might not have five years of experience, but if they display dynamic potential and a willingness to learn, they might fit your business far better than the sales associate who’s been working for 15 years.
+This is probably one of the most obvious questions to ask in a sales interview, but there are nuances you should consider instead of sticking to a blanket “yes” or “no.” An individual should meet your basic requirements for the role – approachable, well-dressed and intelligent – but keep an open mind when looking at résumés and interviewing.
+A candidate might not have five years of experience, but if they display dynamic potential, the right mindset and a willingness to learn, they will likely fit your business far better than the sales associate who’s been working for 15 years.

-This does lead to other questions: If they require training, do you have the resources to provide it?
+This leads to other questions: If they require training, do you have the resources to provide it?
 Do they strike you as the type of individual who will learn easily or will it be a struggle to train them?

 Are they passionate?